Jordan Howard Sobel: Logic and Theism

 In 2004, Sobel published what many consider to be his magnum opus: Logic and Theism: Arguments For and Against Beliefs in God.
 The work is a comprehensive overview of many of the arguments on both sides within analytic philosophy of religion.
 Sobel utilizes symbolic logic, inductive logic, set theory and other tools within analytic philosophy to critically analyze cosmological arguments, ontological arguments, teleological arguments and other arguments for God's existence.
-Sobel also reformulates a new sound version of the logical problem of evil, and reveals tension between God's divine attributes.
-The work was extremely well-received by philosophers on both sides of the debate.
+Sobel also reformulates a new version of the logical problem of evil, and reveals tension between God's divine attributes.
+The work was well-received by philosophers on both sides of the debate.
 Atheist philosopher Graham Oppy stated that the work is the "very best book on arguments about the existence of God that has yet appeared."
 Catholic philosopher Robert Koons described the work as the best book on philosophy of religion written from an atheistic point of view since J. L. Mackie’s The Miracle of Theism.
 Protestant philosopher William Lane Craig describes the work as an "acid bath for theism" and writes "I can think of no other treatment of theism, whether by theist or non-theist, comparable to it.
 Its combination of wide-ranging scope and penetrating analysis makes it a unique contribution to philosophical theology.
 The product of a lifetime of study, Logic and Theism is testimony to Howard Sobel’s remarkable mastery of this subject, for very few contemporary philosophers could have written so comprehensive and incisive a treatment."